usdot-jpo-codehub/codehub-readme-template/README.md

 ## Testing

-*Required - Provide explaination for how to run automated and manual tests for this project.*
+*Required - Provide explanation for how to run automated and manual tests for this project.*

 ### End to End Testing